 HOw To maKE the best homemade lasagne

 First of all we make the meat sauce (beef ragu).
 I always use this recipe.
 I often do this the night before to get ahead.
-For best results, cook the ragu for a good 2-3 hours on a low heat.
+For best results, let the ragu blip away for a good 2-3 hours on a low heat.
 Doing this will allow all the flavours to develop and your ragu will be all the better for it.

 the bechamel sauce

 Then we need to make the white (bechamel) sauce.
-I don’t like to make the sauce too thick because it tends to disappear into the layers if it isn’t runny.
+I don’t like to make the sauce too thick because it tends to disappear into the layers if it isn’t a little runny.

 I like lots of white sauce in my lasagne so I don’t skimp on it!